Lin Laishram

+Linthoingambi Laishram, better known as Lin Laishram, is an Indian model, actress and businesswoman.
+She is founder and managing director of Shamoo Sana, an Eco friendly jewellery brand.
+Laishram made a cameo appearance in the 2007 Hindi-language film Om Shanti Om.

 Career

-Laishram first appeared in a cameo in Om Shanti Om.
-She was the brand ambassador of New York based jewellery brand, Ozoru Jewelry.
+Lin Laishram first appeared as an extra in Om Shanti Om.
+She was the brand ambassador of New York-based jewellery brand, Ozoru Jewelry.
 She represented her state in Miss North East and was the first runner up in 2008 held in Shillong.
-She went on to participate in the reality TV show Kingfisher calendar girl where she won many hearts with her exotic looks and athletic body.
+She went on to participate in the reality TV show Kingfisher Calendar Girl where she won many hearts with her charm.
 She is also the first Manipuri model who went on national television wearing a swimsuit, which led to many controversies in her hometown.

-Laishram lived in New York; where she was a print and Fashion model and worked with many renowned photographers; make-up artistes and stylist.
+Laishram lived in New York, where she was a print and Fashion model and worked with many renowned photographers, make-up artists and stylists.

-She studied at New York Stella Adler the art of acting school while she was modelling in New York city.
-She headed back to Bombay and spent 3 years doing theatre with Motley by Naseeruddin Shah; Pravah theatre Lab by Neeraj Kabi; and Rangbaaz.
-Where she went on to perform in Bombay’s famous theatres like Prithvi theatre; NCPA and travelled with the productions.
+She studied at Stella Adler Studio of Acting while she was modelling in New York city.
+She headed back to Bombay and spent 3 years doing theatre with Motley by Naseeruddin Shah, Pravah theatre Lab by Neeraj Kabi, and Rangbaaz.
+She went on to perform in Bombay's famous theatres like Prithvi Theatre, NCPA and travelled with the productions.

-She played the character of Bembem in the 2014 National award winning movie Mary Kom alongside Priyanka Chopra and directed by Omung Kumar.
+She played the character of Bembem in the 2014 National award-winning movie Mary Kom alongside Priyanka Chopra and directed by Omung Kumar.
 She acted in a short film directed by Kenny Basumatary as well as in the Indie film Umrika directed by Prashant Nair playing a Nepali girl opposite Prateik Babbar.
 Lin played the character Mema in the period romantic drama Rangoon directed by Vishal Bhardwaj starring Kangana Shahid Kapoor and Saif Ali Khan.

 Laishram is trained archer from Tata Archery academy in Jamshedpur, and was a Junior National Champion in 1998 Nationals held in Chandigarh.

 She started her jewellery line called Shamooo Sana in March 2017.

+Personal life

+She was born in 1985 or 1986.
+She married Randeep Hooda on 29 November 2023.
+They first met at theatre group called Motley.